wien-subs/YoshinonBot/README.md

 # YoshinonBot
-An simple bot for chatango , almost for fansubs.
+An complexe bot for chatango , almost for fansubs.

 ## Requirement
 - All operation system with python support